acozine/network-engine/ANNOUNCE.md

 What does the Network Engine Role do?
 ----------------------------------
 The Network Engine Role provides the fundamental building blocks for a data-model-driven approach to automated network management.
-Network Engine
+Network Engine:

  - extracts data about your network devices
  - returns the data as Ansible facts in a JSON data structure, ready to be added to your inventory host facts and/or consumed by Ansible tasks and templates
  - works on any network platform

 With the Network Engine role, and other Roles built around it, you can normalize your Ansible facts across your entire network.

 How do I get it?